-Persons potentially subject to a withholding tax, can be relieved of their withholding liability, only if the person paying the interest or royalty to a foreign person, receives a declaration of exemption/treaty relief from the foreign person.
+Persons required to withhold the tax, can be relieved of the withholding liability, if the person receives a declaration of exemption/treaty relief from the foreign person.
 This declaration must be submitted by the earlier of the date determined by the person paying the interest or royalty or the date of payment.

-Any person that withholds any withholding tax on the payment of interest or royalties must submit a return and pay the tax to SARS by the last day of the month following the month during which the interest or royalty is paid.
+Any person that withholds tax on the payment of interest or royalties must submit a return and pay the tax to SARS by the last day of the month following the month during which the interest or royalty is paid.

 A refund may be claimed by the non-resident from SARS if a withholding tax on interest or royalties was improperly withheld and application is made to SARS within 3 years after payment of the applicable interest or royalties.
-The amount improperly withheld will be refunded by SARS to the person to which the interest or royalty was paid.
+SARS will refund the tax directly to the non-resident.

-If the payment of interest or royalties is denominated in a foreign currency, the currency must be converted to the South African Rand at the spot rate on the date on which the amount was withheld.
+If the payment of interest or royalties is denominated in a foreign currency, it must be converted to South African Rands at the spot rate on the date on which the amount was withheld.

-A foreign person is exempt from the withholding tax on interest or royalties if that foreign person is a natural person who was physically present in the Republic for a period exceeding 183 days in aggregate during the 12-month period preceding the date on which the interest or royalty is paid, or the debt claim/royalty is effectively connected with a permanent establishment of that foreign person in the Republic, if that foreign person is registered as a taxpayer in the Republic.
-The reason is that the interest or royalty is subject to normal income tax.
+Aforeign person is exempt from the withholding tax on interest or royalties if that foreign person is a natural person who was physically present in the Republic for a period exceeding 183 days in aggregate during the 12-month period preceding the date on which the interest or royalty is paid, or the debt claim/royalty is effectively connected with a permanent establishment of that foreign person in the Republic, if that foreign person is registered as a taxpayer in the Republic.
+The reason is that the interest or royalty is subject to normal incometax.